attdevsupport/ARO/README.md

 **What are the known issues in Release 5.0.0?**
-+  For iOS 9 and above, for iPhone 6 and higher, user should use standard display (not zoomed), otherwise Video capture will look smaller with the right and bottom sections in black.
++  Intermittent issue - When using AT&T ARO Data Collector apk, if you notice collection was successful, but the trace folder is empty, then the trace folder can be retrieved manually by using the following ADB shell command (trace name is the name of the trace folder name): adb pull /sdcard/ARO/tracename
 +  When collecting a trace using the VPN collector, if the user manually quits the VPN on the device, ARO Analyzer will not receive the trace back to the local computer.
 User will only get a trace with only video file in the trace folder.
 To avoid this issue, do not stop the VPN collector on the device manually and instead stop the trace by using the stop collector from ARO Analyzer Menu.

 ##Contents:
 The ARO Open Source code package contains the following:

 ##5.0.0

  **ARO.Core** - ARO main project

-**ARO.Console** - ARO user commend line interface project **ARO.UI** - ARO GUI interface project
+ **ARO.Console** - ARO user commend line interface project

+ **ARO.UI** - ARO GUI interface project

-**ARO.Parent** - ARO Project for ordering all dependency projects **DataCollectors** ARO plug in project for the bridge of core and devices
+ **ARO.Parent** - ARO Project for ordering all dependency projects

+ **DataCollectors** ARO plug in project for the bridge of core and devices

 ##4.1.1
 **ARODataAnalyzer** - Main folder for the ARO Data Analyzer open source code.